 Do you know the difference between overnight parking and camping?

-Many people aren’t aware that there is a difference or they’re confused about the differences.
+Many people aren’t aware there’s a difference or they’re confused about the differences.

 Overnight Parking vs Camping

-I use a few apps and websites when I’m looking for a place to overnight park or camp…
+I use a few apps/websites when I’m looking for a place to overnight park or camp.
+These apps/websites include information and reviews from fellow Nomad’s and Camper’s.

-Most of these resources are free but they may have paid options or become paid services in the future (this seems to be a trend).
+The free resources may have paid options or may become paid services in the future (which seems to be the trend).

 Overnight Parking – Explained